wvhulle/rust-course-ghent/session-1/1-course.typ

   You don't have to install Rust for this first lecture:

   - Solve during lectures in playground https://play.rust-lang.org
-  - Code samples have a QR code that you can scan or click
+  - Code samples have a "playground link" at the bottom right

   #pause

+  Do you prefer to do exercises locally?

+  - Find copies of exercises in the `session-N/examples/` folders
+  - Run them with `cargo run --example s1e1-fibonacci` (from root or session folder).

+  #pause

+  Still need harder challenges:

-  #info(title: [Unsatisfied?])[Find additional exercises on #link("https://exercism.org/tracks/rust/exercises").]
+  - Find additional exercises on #link("https://exercism.org/tracks/rust/exercises").
+  - Work on your own project!

 ]